 As well as creating shade from direct sunlight, trees produce a cooling effect from the water vapour they release through their leaves.
 This is known as evapotranspiration.

+Trees are a natural solution to this modern urban problem.
 By planting more urban trees now, we can combat the effects of climate change in the future.
-Trees for Streets is hosting tree sponsorship schemes for local councils nationwide, making it easier for people like you to get involved in greening their streets.
+Trees for Streets is hosting tree sponsorship schemes for local councils nationwide, making it easier for people like you to get involved in greening the streets.